chrisgrieser/nvim-origami/README.md

 ## Features
 1. Remember folds across sessions (and as a side effect, also the cursor position).
+Requires `nvim-ufo`.
 2. Pause folds while searching, restore folds when done with searching.
    (Normally, folds are opened when you search for some text inside a fold, and *stay* open afterward.)
 3. Add line count to the `foldtext`, while preserving the syntax highlighting of the line (requires Treesitter parser for the language).
+Not compatible with `nvim-ufo`.
 4. Use `h` at the first non-blank character of a line (or before) to fold.
 Use `l` anywhere on a folded line to unfold it.[^1] This allows you to ditch `zc`, `zo`, and `za`: you can just use `h` and `l` to work with folds. (`h`